 - Increase your workout by 10 or 15 minutes.

-- Increase the frequency of workouts, keeping in mind that each muscle needs at least 48 to 72 hours of recovery time.
-You may like to consider a three-way split over the week – for example, chest, shoulders and triceps in session one; back, biceps and abdominal muscles in session two; legs in session three.
+- Increase the frequency of workouts, keeping in mind that each muscle needs at least 48 hours of recovery time.
+Once you are more experienced, you may like to consider splitting body parts over the different days of the week – for example, chest, shoulders and triceps in session one, back, biceps and abdominal muscles in session two, and legs in session three.